 Insulation: If you are in a climate that you may need to heat or cool your outdoor office shed, you are going to want to insulate it.
 Insulation can be easy to put up but you will want to read up on it first or hire it out.
 Once wired and insulated, you can put up some “walls”.
 Something like bead board would be a simple yet attractive solution.

 Flooring: Most backyard office sheds have the option to have your floor framed in, but double check beforehand.
 Otherwise you could end up with a dirt or cement floor!
 After your floor is framed in, you can get a simple flooring solution.
 From do it yourself stick tiles to click together wood flooring, your options are endless.
 Because it’s a small space, this is fairly inexpensive as well.

 Office furniture: After you get all the above finished, you can get to the fun stuff!
 Pick out a great desk and accompanying chair.
 Add a nice book shelf or filing cabinet.
 There are so many different styles and ways to decorate a small space, it just takes some creativity.

 How Much Work Is This Going To Take?

 This completely depends on which option you went with.
-Did you go with the basic garden shed with no amenities?
-Then, you will need to assemble the garden shed, frame in the floor, frame and put in windows, run power, put up walls, and install flooring.
+Did you go with the basic backyard shed office with no amenities?
+Then, you will need to assemble the backyard office shed, frame in the floor, frame and put in windows, run power, put up walls, and install flooring.
 Sound like too much work?